AH-Aashiq/Bulkbomber/Readme.md

 Hello everyone, Welcome to Bulkbomber.

-BulkBomber is a text bombing tool thats works on both windows PC and linux operation system, with bulkbomber you can do bombing every where in the web.
+BulkBomber is a text bombing tool thats works on both windows PC and linux operation system, with bulkbomber you can do bombing everywhere in the web.

 Features of BulkBomber-->